louis2038/gitignore-tui/README.md

   This pattern allows the directory but ignores all its contents (useful for nested exceptions)
 - **Root wildcard**: `/*` (when the root `/` node is marked as ignored)
 - **Exception**: `!/path/to/exception`
+- **Generic patterns**: Preserved unchanged (e.g., `*.png`, `*.log`)

-All generated patterns use leading `/` for consistency and precision (anchored to repository root).
+All generated non-generic patterns use leading `/` for consistency and precision (anchored to repository root).

 ### Recursive Selection

 When you toggle a directory:
-- Checking a directory marks all its children as ignored
+- Checking a directory marks all its children as ignored (except files already matched by generic patterns)
 - Unchecking creates an exception for that directory and its children
+- Files marked by generic patterns `[o]` are not affected by recursive operations
 - The tool automatically generates the necessary patterns to maintain your selections

 ### Example Workflow